 ‘Well follow me,’ whispered Patrick, ‘and don’t expect me to rescue you if you get seen, bears don’t sniff or wave.
 Let’s go round to the back.’
 Abigail wriggled her nose at him but followed anyway.
 The alley was dark and she put a paw on the cold wall to steady herself.
 It was damp and she brushed her paw on her scarf.
 Turning on the torch with a loud click, Patrick beckoned to her impatiently as a beam of light lit up the alley.
 They made their way down towards a small square of grass.
 Patrick swung the torch around, shining it up onto the back door of the shop.
 He seemed to be muttering to himself, ‘must be around here somewhere.’
 He looked under a flower pot, shook his head, then lifted up the door mat.
 ‘Ah hah,’ he held up a key, ‘never fails,’ Climbing up onto the pot, with a leap he landed on the door handle.
 Pushing in the key, he leant on the handle and the door swung open.
 Jumping down he handed her the key, ‘here take this.’
 He pushed a box towards her ‘and wedge the door open too.’

 Taking the key, Abigail wasn’t quite sure what to do with it, so bending down she put it back neatly under the mat.
 Climbing over the step into the shop, she dragged the box against the door to keep it open.
 At least they could leave quickly.
 Patrick was shining the torch around and Abigail blinked.
 She took a deep breath.
 There it was!
-It all looked so familiar, she could see the same rows of toys, it hadn’t changed.
+It all looked so familiar, she could see the same rows of toys, it hadn’t changed at all.
 Looking up she could see the jigsaw she used to sleep behind.
 Before she’d met Patrick and Grigs this had been her home.
 She swung around.
 The cafe!
 With it’s little red chairs.
 Taking a step forward she licked her lips, maybe there would be cakes.

 ‘Where’s your car?’ asked Patrick, ‘the red one.’